SiriusZYZ/Notes/slbs/hrQA.md

 ### difficulties

+- So this is a project that party A requires us to  deliver software module in Cpp, but our source code are written in Matlab.
+- the biggest difficulties would be the part when you don't know the source code of a certain matlab built-in function .
+You need to find how this function works, check if anyone have overwrite that function in cpp, well actually any language will do, because the source code matters.
+- I got a function called vmd, it's the variational mode decompostion.

 ### details
  - a consignment from an state-owned oil filed company.
  - determine the data quality of borehole acoustic instrument